steveloughran/cloudstore/src/main/site/cloudup.md

 ```

-The upload bandwidth has topped out at just under 29 Megabits/second; this is clearly the bandwidth between the test hose and the remote S3 store.
+The upload bandwidth has topped out at just under 29 Megabits/second;
+this is clearly the bandwidth between the test host and the remote S3 store.

 Asking for more threads simply becomes counterproductive as there is more contention for CPU time on the host, and no more bandwidth.